 The Role of Pencil

 An initial comprehensive of early sketches of an idea is essential.
 These series of quick drawings help the designer to get a visual continuity and refine the sketches in the progression.
 Fleshing out pages of thumbnail sketches and slowly locking down the final rough is a gradual process that is extremely crucial to understand the different elements in the narrative and how they must be depicted.
 This later becomes the template for the final art work.

-Capturing the essence of the narrative is of utmost importance when producing the line work, however, the illustration gains its meaning and soul only after it is coloured.
-Portrayal of emotion and depth in a story is critical to comprehend the mood and appropriate tones and colours highlight it effectively.
+Capturing the essence of the narrative is of the utmost importance when producing the linework, however, the illustration gains its meaning and soul only after it is coloured.
+The portrayal of emotion and depth in a story is critical to comprehend the mood and appropriate tones and colours highlight it effectively.
 The designer chooses the colours very carefully to encapsulate the mood and accentuate certain attributes in the story.

 Published in Issue 40